This paper is for an academic discussion and does not claim to issue religious edicts

 dysfunction.
 Reduction of sexual function may not be accompanied by reduction of sexual desire.
 In old age males may suffer

 from impotence due to erectile difficulties.
-Vaginitis in females due to deficient estrogens making sexual intercourse painful.
+Vaginitis in females due to deficient estrogens making coitus painful.
+Use of

-Use of hormone replacement therapy (HRT) can restore female sexual function especially by reducing the dryness of the vagina
+hormone replacement therapy (HRT) can restore female sexual function especially by reducing the dryness of the vagina that

 General medical approach to sexual dysfunction